adobe/antialiased-cnns/README.md

 ## Training

 AlexNet and VGG16 require lower learning rates of `0.01` (default is `0.1`).
 I train AlexNet on a single GPU (the network is fast, so preprocessing becomes the limiting factor if multiple GPUs are used).
 Default batch size is `256`.
-Some extra memory is added for the low-pass filter layers, and a default batch may no longer fit in memory any longer.
-We simply accumulate gradients over smaller batches.
-For VGG16 and DenseNet121, we use batch size `128` and update every other batch `-ba 2`.
+Some extra memory is added for the low-pass filter layers, so a default batchsize may no longer fit in memory.
+To get around this, we simply accumulate gradients over 2 smaller batches with flag `--ba 2`.

 Output models will be in `OUT_DIR/model_best.pth.tar`, which you can substitute in the test commands above.